mdupuis13/CSharp.Util/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/mdupuis13/currency/blob/master/LICENSE)
 [![Pull Requests](https://img.shields.io/badge/Pull%20Requests-Welcome-brightgreen.svg)](https://github.com/mdupuis13/currency/blob/master/CONTRIBUTING.md)

-A simple cross platform currency class library for .Net, that follows the ISO 4217 standard.
+A simple cross platform currency class library for .Net.

 This is a fork of the project [AndreMarcondesTeixeira.Currency](https://github.com/andremarcondesteixeira/currency) by André Marcondes Teixeira.
 I needed a library that corresponds better to the java.util.Currency library for my [Time and Money](https://github.com/mdupuis13/TimeAndMoneyCSharp) project.

-The implementation of this library is compatible with .Net Standard 1.0 (see [https://docs.microsoft.com/en-us/dotnet/standard/net-standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) for details).
+The implementation of this library is compatible with .Net Standard 2.0 (see [https://docs.microsoft.com/en-us/dotnet/standard/net-standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) for details).
+It uses the `Cultures` from `System.Globalization` namespace.

-CSharp.Util.Currency is a value type, i.e, a struct, and has no public constructor, but simple, quick methods that return you the currency instance you want instead.
+CSharp.Util.Currency is a value type, i.e, a struct, and has no public constructor, but simple, factory methods that return you the currency instance you want instead.

 <!-- ### Installation